molpopgen/fwdpp/doc/md/policies.md

 The latter is used whn the current state of a gamete does matter.
 A finite-sites model would be an example.
 Internally, the library detects which type is being used.
 The return value is the index in the mutation container where the new mutation was placed.
-This location may have been generated via recycling, and the library provides KTfwd::internal::recycle_mutation_helper to facilitate this operation.
+This location may have been generated via recycling, and the library provides fwdpp::internal::recycle_mutation_helper to facilitate this operation.

 Additional model parameters are possible via the usual mechanisms: class members, std::bind, etc.

-A valid mutation policy passes a static assertion involving KTfwd::traits::valid_mutation_model at compile time.
+A valid mutation policy passes a static assertion involving fwdpp::traits::valid_mutation_model at compile time.
 See type_traitsTest.cc for an example of this assertion.

-* KTfwd::infsites
+* fwdpp::infsites

 \subsection TutRec Recombination policies

-The function signature of a recombination policy must be equivalent to KTfwd::traits::recmodel_t.
-If so, then a static assertion involving KTfwd::traits::valid_rec_model will pass at compile time.
+The function signature of a recombination policy must be equivalent to fwdpp::traits::recmodel_t.
+If so, then a static assertion involving fwdpp::traits::valid_rec_model will pass at compile time.
 See type_traitsTest.cc for an example of this assertion.

 Additional model parameters are possible via the usual mechanisms: class members, std::bind, etc.

-* KTfwd::poisson_xover
+* fwdpp::poisson_xover

 \subsection TutFitness Genetic value policies

-* KTfwd::site_dependent_genetic_value
+* fwdpp::site_dependent_genetic_value
-* KTfwd::additive_diploid
+* fwdpp::additive_diploid
-* KTfwd::multiplicative_diploid
+* fwdpp::multiplicative_diploid

 \subsection TutRemoval "Removal policies"

 The default is std::true_type, which means that all fixations are removed from gametes.

-* KTfwd::remove_nothing
+* fwdpp::remove_nothing
-* KTfwd::remove_neutral
+* fwdpp::remove_neutral